by Tracy Johnson

-He attributes television’s decline as loss of viewing because of countless options, many without commercials.
-Is radio any different?
+He attributes television’s decline as a loss of viewing because of countless options, many without commercials.
+Is the radio industry different?
 Radio broadcasters continue to play The Ratings Game, fighting other radio stations to win a slice of a smaller and smaller pie.

 In 1984, legendary broadcaster Dick Chapin (who was no stranger to a tight budget) taught me:

 You can’t cut your way to success.
 At some point, you take out the very thing listeners come for.
 Then what’s left?.

 Chapin was, and is, right.
 But radio’s solution has been to cut.
 And we’re slicing into the bone.

 It’s time to wake up and embrace the one thing that can protect radio’s future.